basho/basho_docs/source/languages/en/riakcs/cookbooks/fog.md

 )
 ```

-*Note: You may use regular (non-admin) credentials for usage retrieval, if you
-are accessing your own usage.*
+**Note**: You may use regular (non-admin) credentials for usage retrieval, if you are accessing your own usage.

 ### Get usage

 The `get_usage` method returns usage information for the `requested_key_id`.
-You can choose which type of usage you want via the `:types` attribute:
-`:access` or `:storage` (defaults to both).
-You may also specify a
-`:start_time` and an `:end_time` (this defaults to the previous 24 hour
-window).
-You'll receive a response object, whose `body` is a nested set of
-hashes containing usage data broken down by `type`, and further by `node`.
+You can choose which type of usage you want via the `:types` attribute: `:access` or `:storage` (defaults to both).
+You may also specify a `:start_time` and an `:end_time` (this defaults to the previous 24-hour window).
+You'll receive a response object, whose `body` is a nested set of hashes containing usage data broken down by `type`, and further by `node`.

 ```ruby
 response = client.get_usage(requested_key_id,